 FAQs

 Absolutely!
 While I love making use of fresh rhubarb for this rhubarb custard pie, if you have rhubarb in your freezer that you need to use up then go right ahead!
+My rhubarb plant goes a little crazy during rhubarb season, and it’s nice to have rhubarb in the freezer even during the off season.

 There are, however, a few steps that I recommend you follow when making use of frozen rhubarb for this rhubarb custard pie or any other rhubarb pie recipe:

 First, thaw your frozen rhubarb.
 Once thawed, drain it and pat it dry with a clean kitchen towel (don’t use a paper towel as you’ll end up with pieces of paper stuck to your rhubarb).
-This third step is optional, but you could also toss your rhubarb with a tablespoon of flour which will help to absorb any remaining moisture.
+This third step is optional, but you could also toss your rhubarb with an extra tablespoon of flour which will help to absorb any remaining moisture.

 If you expect that you’ll need to store it for longer than 2 days, then this pie must be stored in the refrigerator due to the egg custard element of the pie.
 You’ll notice quite quickly that the pie crust will become soggy from the custard which is why it’s best to eat this delicious rhubarb custard pie as soon as possible (which, to be honest, is not too much of an issue in my household!)

 No, I don’t recommend that you freeze it since custard separates during the freezing process.
-While it doesn’t affect the flavors, it does change the texture of the custard and will also affect the crisp pie crust.
+While it doesn’t affect the flavors, it does change the texture of the custard and will also effect the crisp pie crust.

 If you’re looking for ways to make this recipe ahead of time, consider making and freezing your unbaked pie crust for later use as suggested in the recipe ingredients list.
 For a great pie crust recipe, use Oil Pie Crust, Graham Cracker Crust, or Butter Pie Crust.